 Also check this out: These Cute Creatures Could Go Extinct Because People Keep Them As Pets

 Woe to all species

-And it's not only humans that have suffered from the disaster.
+And it’s not only humans that have suffered from the disaster.
 Even after all these years, several animals and plants are still paying a heavy toll for the effects of radiation.
-The health and wellbeing of many stray dogs are a notable issue.
+The health and wellbeing of many stray dogs are notable issues.

 Many such dogs have been hanging around the Chernobyl area for years, some surviving through heavy radiation, others suffering from only mild symptoms or minor health hazards.
 But even in the face of considerable environmental threats, these dogs have been reproducing non-stop, bringing even more living beings into a pernicious, radioactive world.
 Funds and non-profit organizations (such as the Dogs Of Chernobyl Clear Futures Fund) have been established, and programs have been undertaken in order to tackle this problem.
 As a result, many successful and heartwarming stories have sprung up from all over Chernobyl.

 This is interesting too: The 19 Most Staggering Photos Of Our Universe That’ll Transport You To Other Worlds